mynl/aggregate/doc/2_user_guides/DecL/020_exposure.rst

 * ``dfreq [1 2 3] [3/4 3/16 1/16]`` specifies frequency outcomes and
   probabilities directly.
 It is described in :ref:`nonparametric frequency`.

-All values in the first three specifications can be :doc:`070_vectorization`.
+All values in the first three specifications can be vectorized, see :doc:`070_vectorization`.

 Determining Expected Claim Count
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~